UshaLaunchcode/liftoff-assignments/P2-Project_Outline/README.md

 5. Delete Event: Users will be able to delete events.

 ### Technologies
- Java,
+ Java

- Spring Boot,
+ Spring Boot

- MySQL,
+ MySQL

- Hibernate,
+ Hibernate

- Thymeleaf templates,
+ Thymeleaf templates

 ### What I'll Have to Learn
 For the volunterr tracking , I will have to learn something new how to do ,If I chose to approve volunteer signup and